dekorateio/dekorate/readme.md

 ```

 #### Jib build hook
-This hook will just trigger a jib build in order to perfrom a container build.
+This hook will just trigger a jib build in order to perform a container build.

-In order to use it one needs to add the `jib-annotations` dependency.
+In order to use it, one needs to add the `jib-annotations` dependency.

 ```xml
 <dependencies>